Most Pracheen Hanuman mandir reestablished during Mughal time

 Preface

 It was long since I had been to this place and everything seems new for me in this city of Delhi.
 While at Delhi, I planned to go to Haridwar and hence took a city bus to go to Inter State Bus Stand at Kashmiri Gate.
-The bus moving in the ring road along the river Yamuna, and I was enjoying the sight of many old monumental structures like Feroze Shah Kotla, Gandhi memorial Red Fort etc. On just passing of Red Fort, the conductor was calling passengers for Hanuman Sethu to get down.
-I was wondering at the call, since I did not expect a bridge across river Yamuna to be called Hanuman Sethu (thank God! the name not changed even after Ram Sethu controversy where even the very name of Sri Rama had been questioned).
-After few seconds the bus passed through a flyover, and I was told that the flyover is named Hanuman Sethu after the famous Hanuman temple nearby.
-Oh what a relief!
-I decided to visit the temple which had given the name 'Hanuman Sethu' to one of the land marks of Delhi.
-On my return I visited the temple at the banks of river Yamuna near Nigambodh Ghat.
+The bus moved on the ring road along the river Yamuna, and I enjoyed the sight of many old monumental structures like Feroze Shah Kotla, Gandhi Memorial Red Fort, etc. On just passing Red Fort, the conductor was calling passengers for Hanuman Sethu to get down.
+I was wondering at the call since I did not expect a bridge across river Yamuna to be called Hanuman Sethu (thank God!
+The name was not changed even after the Ram Sethu controversy where even the very name of Sri Rama had been questioned).
+After a few seconds, the bus passed through a flyover, and I was told that the flyover was named Hanuman Sethu after the famous Hanuman temple nearby.
+Oh, what a relief!
+I decided to visit the temple which had given the name 'Hanuman Sethu' to one of the landmarks of Delhi.
+On my return, I visited the temple on the banks of the river Yamuna near Nigambodh Ghat.

 City of Gods - Indraprastha

-Though it is customary to say there are eight Delhis, presently only two are only known namely Old Delhi and New Delhi.
-While Old Delhi denotes to Shahjahanabad built by Shahjahan with majestic red fort as the heart of it, British with present Rastrapati Bhavan as the heart of it built New Delhi.
-But this place even dates back to Mahabaratha or even to vedic period.
+Though it is customary to say there are eight Delhis, presently only two are known namely Old Delhi and New Delhi.
+While Old Delhi denotes Shahjahanabad built by Shahjahan with a majestic red fort as the heart of it, the British with the present Rastrapati Bhavan as the heart of it built New Delhi.
+But this place even dates back to Mahabaratha or even to the Vedic period.

 Shajahanabad alias Old Delhi

 The old city Shajahanabad had been well planned and had fourteen arched gates through which one could enter the city, in the sense the city itself was fortified.
-Most of the gates to the city had been named after the direction to which city they will lead one out.
-For example north had Kasmiri Gate, west had Delhi Gate, and northwest had Ajmeri Gate etc. Shahjahanabad had Red fort as its base or the central theme of the city.
-River Yamuna was the eastern boundary of Red fort, so also the old city of Delhi.
+Most of the gates to the city had been named after the direction to which city they would lead one out.
+For example, the north had Kashmiri Gate, the west had Delhi Gate, and the northwest had Ajmeri Gate, etc. Shahjahanabad had the Red Fort as its base or the central theme of the city.
+River Yamuna was the eastern boundary of Red Fort, as well as the old city of Delhi.

 Nigambodh Gate and Ghat

-It is worth mentioning here that there was a small fort named Saleemgarh fort in the island formed by the off shot of Yamuna and the main course of the river Yamuna.
+Red fort, Saleemgarh, Nigamboth Ghat, Delhi It is worth mentioning here that there was a small fort named Saleemgarh Fort on the island formed by the off shot of Yamuna and the main course of the river Yamuna.
 It was the northeastern corner of the city.
-The gate at this point is known as Nigambodh Gate.
+The gate at this point is known as the Nigambodh Gate.
 As per the practice of naming the gates after the place to which it will lead this gate had been named Nigambodh Gate since it leads to Nigambodh.
 The stretch of land along the river Yamuna known as Nigamboth dates back to the days of the Mahabharata and the Hindu period.
-The original ghat (river bank from where people can take bath in the river) extended towards the gate and near the Saleemgarh fort.
+The original ghat (river bank from where people can take a bath in the river) extended towards the gate and near the Saleemgarh fort.

 The name Nigambodh

 It is interesting to know how this place got the name Nigambodh Ghat.
 According to legends, Brahma once lost His memory and also His palm leaf scripts.
-On counseling with wise it came to be known that He has to take a dip in the river Yamuna in Indraprastha.
-Accordingly He took a plunge in the river Yamuna recovered His lost memory and also discovered where he had kept his sacred books.
+On counseling with Wise, it came to be known that He has to take a dip in the river Yamuna in Indraprastha.
+Accordingly, He took a plunge into the river Yamuna to recover His lost memory and also discovered where he had kept his sacred books.
 The name Nigambodh is derived from Nigam signifying the Ved and Bodak the knowledge.

 Yamuna Bazzar

-Red fort, Saleemgarh, Nigamboth Ghat, Delhi Presently one can see remains of the Saleemgarh - an old structure modified and constructed by the Britishers for their regimental needs.
-Still the arches right on the ring road in the island formed by the ring road and Bela road will remind one of Saleemgarh.
-The bridge connecting the Red fort and Saleemgarh is seen over the ring road.
+Presently one can see remains of the Saleemgarh - an old structure modified and constructed by the Britishers for their regimental needs.
+Still, the arches right on the ring road in the island formed by the ring road and Bela road will remind one of Saleemgarh.
+The bridge connecting the Red Fort and Saleemgarh is seen over the ring road.
 The river Yamuna had changed its course and drifted eastward, thereby shifting the Nigambodh ghat eastward and the off shot of Yamuna is no more there.
 The Nigambodh ghat is now known for the crematorium it houses.
 Less known is the Neel Chatri mandir dedicated to Lord Shiva said to have been built by Yudhistra the eldest of Pandavas.
-Ring road had come-up in place where Yamuna and its off shot were once flowing.
-But on one side of ring road is present day Yamuna Bazzar, which was once part of Nigambodh ghat before Yamuna changed its course.
+Ring Road had come up in a place where Yamuna and its offshoot were once flowing.
+But on one side of the ring road is present-day Yamuna Bazar, which was once part of Nigambodh ghat before Yamuna changed its course.

 Temple of Anjaneya alias Hanuman

-There is an ancient temple for Lord Anjaneya known as Lord Hanuman here in Yamuna Bazzar.
-The temple had been reestablished by Sri Markata babaji during Mugal time.
+There is an ancient temple for Lord Anjaneya known as Lord Hanuman here in Yamuna Bazar.
+The temple had been re-established by Sri Markata Babaji during the Mughal time.
 Presently this temple is popular as 'Yanuman Bazzar Hanuman Mandir - Markata babaji wale'.
-There are many versions which describe the coming up of Sri Hanuman temple at this place.
-Before we go to the narration of those versions of legend, let us visit the temple first.
-The temple entrance is east facing.
-As one enters the temple he comes across a big open space with lot of small mandaps built by various donors at different time.
+There are many versions that describe the coming up of the Sri Hanuman temple at this place.
+Before we go to the narration of those versions of the legend, let us visit the temple first.
+The temple entrance is east-facing.
+As one enters the temple he comes across a big open space with a lot of small mandaps built by various donors at different times.
 Hanumath devotees sit in groups in those mandaps and chant the glory of Sri Hanuman.
 Most of them chant Sri Hanuman Chalisa or Sri Hanuman Bahook.
 There are renovations taking place in these mandaps.
 The main temple is on the left side as one enters the temple complex.
-There is a long queue to have dharshan of the Lord in the main temple.
+There is a long queue to have the darshan of the Lord in the main temple.

 Lord Anjaneya alias Hanuman